 U.S. Naval War College (NWC) programs are for U.S. and international military personnel and select government civilians.
 Enrollment is not open to the general public.
 For resident student programs, attendance is accomplished through each respective military service or sponsoring nation selection and assignment process.

-Government civilians selected by their agency or department for attendance in the resident master's degree program, as well as all eligible College of Distance Education (CDE) and Senior Enlisted Academy enrollees are required to submit an application and other required documentation.
+Government civilians selected by their agency or department for attendance in the resident master's degree program, as well as all eligible College of Distance Education (CDE) enrollees are required to submit an application and other required documentation.

 Civilian applications are submitted to the registrar.
 To learn more click here: